netscaler/cloud-native-getting-started/openshift/Ingress-deployment/README.md

 (Screenshot above has OpenShift cluster with one master and two worker node).

-**Pre-Requisites:**
+2. Add OpenShift hostsubnets in Tier 1 ADC to reach OpenShift pod network from NetScaler

 Make sure that route configuration is present in Tier 1 ADC so that Ingress NetScaler should be able to reach Kubernetes pod network for seamless connectivity.
+Please refer to https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/staticrouting.md#manually-configure-route-on-the-citrix-adc-instance for Network configuration.

-Please refer to Section `Configure static routes on Citrix ADC VPX or MPX to reach the pods inside the OpenShift cluster` from https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment/openshift#deploy-the-citrix-ingress-controller-as-a-pod-in-an-openshift-cluster  for Network configuration.
+If you have K8s cluster and Tier 1 Citrix ADC in same subnet then you do not have to do anything, below example will take care of route info using ``feature-node-watch`` argument variable used in Citrix Ingress Controller manifest.

-Note: Route configuration on the Citrix ADC (Tier 1) instance is manual for OpenShift cluster.
+You need Citrix Node Controller configuration only when K8s cluster and Tier 1 ADC are in different subnet.
+Please refer to https://github.com/citrix/citrix-k8s-node-controller for Network configuration.

-1. Create K8s namespaces to manage team beverages workload independently
+3. Create K8s namespaces to manage team beverages workload independently
     ```
     oc create -f https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/openshift/Ingress-deployment/namespace.yaml
     ```
     ![namespace](images/namespace.PNG)

-2. Deploy the CPXs for hotdrink, colddrink and guestbook beverages microservice apps
+4. Deploy the CPXs for hotdrink, colddrink and guestbook beverages microservice apps

     **Note:** Please upload your TLS certificate and TLS key into hotdrink-secret.yaml.
 We have updated our security policies and removed SSL certificate from guides.